Here’s the Best Time of Year to Visit These 13 U.S. Cities

 SAN FRANCISCO: SEPTEMBER THROUGH OCTOBER

 Summer is cooler than you think, and it’s also the most crowded.
 Stick with early fall, when it’s comfortable light sweater season and the skies are relatively fog-free.
+It's also perfect hiking weather.

 MIAMI: AUGUST THROUGH SEPTEMBER